Presidio of San Francisco in San Francisco City and County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • Forts and Castles.
 A significant historical date for this entry is June 23, 1924.

 Location.
 37° 48.248′ N, 122° 28.162′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Presidio of San Francisco.
-Marker is on Lincoln Boulevard south of Ledrum Court, on the left when traveling south.
+It is on Lincoln Boulevard south of Ledrum Court, on the left when traveling south.
 This marker is about 0.4 mile south of the Golden Gate Bridge Welcome Center.
 Touch for map.
 Marker is in this post office area: San Francisco CA 94129, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Crissy Field Transformed (here, next to this marker); Gulf of the Farallones National Marine Sanctuary (approx. 0.2 miles away); Daring Pilots, Youthful Heroes (approx. 0.2 miles away); Braving Wind and Waves (approx. 0.2 miles away); Crissy Field (approx. 0.3 miles away); Setting A Deadly Obstacle Course (approx. 0.3 miles away); Fort Point National Historic Site (approx. 0.3 miles away); Resisting the Twisting (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Crissy Field Transformed (here, next to this marker); Gulf of the Farallones National Marine Sanctuary (approx. 0.2 miles away); Daring Pilots, Youthful Heroes (approx. 0.2 miles away); Braving Wind and Waves (approx. 0.2 miles away); Crissy Field (approx. 0.3 miles away); Setting A Deadly Obstacle Course (approx. 0.3 miles away); Fort Point National Historic Site (approx. 0.3 miles away); Resisting the Twisting (approx. 0.4 miles away).
 Touch for a list and map of all markers in San Francisco.

 Also see . . .